WATANIA ORGANIC SHOWROOM

 FRI – SAT please call the store for opening times

 This is my long awaited review on Watania.
 I’ve had countless emails asking me about what Watania looks like, where it’s located and the products they sell.
 While I’ve responded to each one individually, I’ve been planning to do a blog post on Watania for a while.
-With our recent arrival back to Riyadh, and landing at Riyadh airbase, there seemed to be no perfect time to pop by Watania than en route home.
+With our recent arrival back to Riyadh, there seemed to be no perfect time to pop by Watania than en route home.

 Let’s begin with the location.
 Watania is located on Urubah Road, Riyadh.
 The following image should show you the location clearly.

 As you may already know, Watania is owned by Sheikh Al-Rajhi.
-Sheikh Al-Rajhi is founder of the Al-Rajhi Bank, the wealthiest non-royal in Saudi Arabia and generally, one of the coolest people I’ve been fortunate to know.
 Most of Watania’s products are produced within Saudi Arabia.
-They are priced very cheaply, when compared to some of the other organic food retailers.
+The prices are more affordable, when compared to some of the other organic food retailers.